hitenkaram/technical-assessment-serverless/README.md

 $ serverless deploy
 ```

-Create a record(like below) in DynamoDb created by above serverless deploy command.
+Create a record(like below) in DynamoDb table(created by above serverless deploy command).

 ``` bash
 {